Edouard102/Battleship-game/README.md

 No major errors were found when passing through the PEP8

-Errors find is  - E501: line too long error
+Errors find is
+ - E501: line too long
-                - W291 trailing whitespace

 # Bugs

-### Solved

-Issue :

-Solution :
+- example of bug
+IndentationError: unindent does not match any outer indentation level
+UnboundLocalError: cannot access local variable 'num_ships' where it is not associated with a value

+- No bug remainings

 # Credit
- - Code institue for the deployement and the idee for random
+ - Code institue for the deployement terminal and for random function.
+ - Wikipedia for the battleship game

 ### Aknowledgements :